Emergent conformal boundaries from finite-entanglement scaling in matrix product states

 Among all the allowed relevant deformations in Eq.~\ref{eq_deformed_ham}, the entanglement truncation in MPS chooses the most relevant perturbation $O_g$ that is allowed by the symmetries of the MPS.
 In generic MPS (with only translation symmetry), the perturbation imposed by the entanglement truncation should be the primary operator with the lowest conformal weight in the corresponding CFT.
-In continuous phase transitions with symmetry breaking, the most relevant operator is usually a symmetry breaking term.
+In continuous phase transitions with symmetry breaking, the most relevant operator is usually a symmetry-breaking term.
 This explains why finite entanglement tends to result in ordered MPS at the critical point.
 However, when we impose symmetry constraints in the MPS representation, such a field term is not allowed in Eq.~\eqref{eq_deformed_ham}, and another deformation will determine the scaling behaviour.
-So we can use symmetry as a selection rule to engineer different physical conformal boundaries.
+So we can use the symmetry constraints in the MPS as a selection rule to impose different physical conformal boundaries in the entanglement spectrum.

 \parR{Physical conformal boundaries in MPS.} As a first illustration of our approach, we consider the quantum Ising chain with transverse magnetic field

 It has a global $\Z_2$ symmetry and undergoes a continuous phase transition when tuning the field across $h=1$.
 This model realizes an Ising CFT at the critical point.
 We use variational MPS methods \cite{vmps1, Vanderstraeten2019} to find ground state approximations for a given bond dimension $D$ directly in the thermodynamic limit.
 We can easily constrain the MPS approximation to be invariant under the $\Z_2$ symmetry by imposing a sparse block structure onto the MPS tensors.
 We can assume the entanglement boundary to be free~\cite{Laeuchli2013}, but elaborate on this in the next section.
 In Fig.~\ref{fig_ising}, we show the correlation length and entanglement spectra from non-symmetric (top) and $\Z_2$-symmetric (bottom) MPS simulations.
 The phase transition is signaled by the singular behaviour of the correlation length $\xi$ \cite{mps_mean_field}, where the singular point approaches the true critical point.
 An interesting observation is that the direction of this shift of the critical point is different in the $\Z_2$-symmetric and non-symmetric cases.
 This indeed implies that the symmetry of the MPS representation determines the perturbation $O_g$, and that the scaling behaviour is therefore very different in both cases.